facelessuser/backrefs/docs/src/markdown/index.md

 `\m`                  | Start word boundary.
 Translates to `\b(?=\w)`.
 `\M`                  | End word boundary.
 Translates to `\b(?<=\w)`.
 `\R`                  | Generic line breaks.
 This will use the pattern `(?:\r\n|(?!\r\n)[\n\v\f\r\x85\u2028\u2029])` which is roughly equivalent the atomic group form `(?>\r\n|[\n\v\f\r\x85\u2028\u2029])` that other engines use.
 When applied to byte strings, `(?:\r\n|[\n\v\f\r\x85])` will be used.
 `\X`                  | Grapheme clusters.
 This will use the pattern `(?>\PM\pM*(?!\pM))` which is roughly equivalent to the atomic group form `(?>\PM\pM*)` that other engines use.
 This does not implement full, proper grapheme clusters like the 3rd party Regex module does as this would require changes to the Re core engine.
-Instead it provides a simplified solution that has been seen in regex engines in the past.
+Instead it provides a simplified solution that has been seen in regular expression engines in the past.

 ### Regex